solana-labs/ecosystem/projects/solife.md

 status: live
 ---

-SOLife is the first ever Solana-based NFT strategy game based on a worldview that was inspired by The Game of Life - a board game that covers a lifetime starting from birth to death.
+SOLife is the first ever Solana-based NFT strategy game based inspired by The Game of Life - a board game that covers a lifetime starting from birth to death.
-Users perform missions, choose directions, and ultimately draw out their lives by participating in the game with the baby cards that they possess.
-SOLife is built based on the Solana blockchain.
-The NFT, game goods, and rewards used in SOLife all function on this corresponding blockchain.
+Users perform missions, choose directions, and ultimately draw out their lives by participating in the game with the baby cards they possess.
+SOLife is built on the Solana blockchain, providing funcitionality for the NFT, game goods, and rewards used in SOLife.